dimitamp/dimitamp.github.io/index.md

 ## Description

 This is an open source web app created with nodejs and hosted on heroku.
 It provides the basic conversation functionality for a Messenger Bot using the Wit.ai platform.
 This bot can provide the user news about specific domains as well as personalized news.
-It is used in combunation with UxExtension, which can be found at [Chrome Web Store][https://chrome.google.com/webstore/category/extensions?hl=el].
+It is used in combunation with UxExtension, which can be found at [Chrome Web Store](https://chrome.google.com/webstore/category/extensions?hl=el).

 #### Fix/Edit Content

 If you see an error or a place where content should be updated or improved, just fork this repository to your account, make the change you'd like and then submit a pull request.
-If you're not able to make the change, file an [issue](https://github.com/github/government.github.com/issues/new).

 #### Requirements
 * [Heroku-Cli](https://devcenter.heroku.com/articles/heroku-cli)